atenfyr/AstroModLoader-Classic/README.md

 AstroModLoader is licensed under the MIT license, which can be found in [the LICENSE.md file.](https://github.com/atenfyr/AstroModLoader/blob/master/LICENSE.md) In addition, necessary licenses for the third-party material used in this software can be found in [the NOTICE.md file.](https://github.com/atenfyr/AstroModLoader/blob/master/NOTICE.md)

 ## Blueprint API
 AstroModLoader Classic performs integration with AstroModIntegrator Classic, which supports the same fundamental integration features that [astro_modloader](https://github.com/AstroTechies/astro_modloader) (the Rust re-write) does, but notably has a different and more fully-featured blueprint API.
-To use the AstroModIntegrator Classic blueprint API, first install the [AstroTechies ModdingKit](https://github.com/AstroTechies/ModdingKit), delete the Content/Integrator directory, and replace it with the Content/Integrator provided here: [https://github.com/atenfyr/AstroModIntegrator/tree/master/BlueprintAssets](https://github.com/atenfyr/AstroModIntegrator/tree/master/BlueprintAssets)
+To use the AstroModIntegrator Classic blueprint API, first install the [AstroTechies ModdingKit](https://github.com/AstroTechies/ModdingKit), delete the Content/Integrator directory, and replace it with the Content/Integrator directory provided here: [https://github.com/atenfyr/AstroModIntegrator/tree/master/BlueprintAssets](https://github.com/atenfyr/AstroModIntegrator/tree/master/BlueprintAssets)

 You may refer to the IntegratorAPI blueprint function library to find methods that can be used when AstroModIntegrator Classic has been used.
 Methods supplied by this library are not compatible with the Rust astro_modloader.
 It is possible to retrieve integrator information and a list of installed mods in a way that is compatible with both AstroModIntegrator Classic and astro_modloader.
 Some sample blueprint code is provided below with the AstroModIntegrator Classic blueprint API installed.